genexuslabs/gemini/src/components/tree-view/readme.md

 Type: `Promise<TreeXListItemExpandedInfo[]>`

+The modified items after the method was called.

 ### `updateAllItemsProperties(properties: { expanded?: boolean; checked?: boolean; }) => Promise<void>`

 Given a subset of item's properties, it updates all item UI models.